wwlin1198/wwlin.github.io/_posts/2025-08-15-Running-Turtlebot2s.md

 This is the astra camera packages if you are using the astra camera: [https://github.com/orbbec/ros_astra_camera](https://github.com/orbbec/ros_astra_camera)

-This is the realsense camera package installation tutorial if you have a realsense camera:[https://github.com/IntelRealSense/realsense-ros/wiki/SLAM-with-D435i](https://github.com/IntelRealSense/realsense-ros/wiki/SLAM-with-D435i)
+This is the realsense camera package installation tutorial if you have a realsense camera:[https://github.com/IntelRealSense/realsense-ros/wiki/SLAM-with-D435i](https://github.com/IntelRealSense/realsense-ros/wiki/SLAM-with-D435i) and this tutorial was used to get it working [https://intel.github.io/robot_devkit_doc/pages/rs_slam.html](https://intel.github.io/robot_devkit_doc/pages/rs_slam.html).

+#### Common Problems

+It is pretty common for the robot to not turn 90 degrees when you code it to turn 90 degrees.
+Make sure that the robot is calibrated and there is a turtlebot2 calibration package for the odometry and gyro.
+This helps but since our robots are extremely old, the calibration often times doesn't correct it by much or even work.
+I circumvented this by manually calibrating the wheels each day in software by changing the wheel separation and radius numbers.
+I also changed the speed if needed.

 #### Running the Turtlebots with Multi Master Fkie
 Maybe Confusing Commands: